FY 2015 Grant Announcement (Initial):

 - Peer Reviewers

-We may ask 5 to 10 external peer reviewers to evaluate the proposal.
+We will ask 5 to 10 external peer reviewers to evaluate the proposal.

 - Commission Staff